AshBadash/JavaExperience/GettingStarted.md

 > - <strong>Two: If you still have issues, you can go to your environment settings and change your path for JDK.
 VSCode doesn't like it when you include the bin directory in your path.</strong>
 > <br>
 > - <strong>So, go one level up, save your changes, and when VSCode goes to look for Java on your computer, it will be findable<br></strong>

+I added this in VI trough my MobaXterm WSL terminal.
+Hopefully it saves.
+Soon I will learn git terminal commands!